ant-media/LibRtmp-Client-for-Android/README.md

 * *public native int seek(int seekTime);*
 * *public native int pause(int pause);*
 * *public native int close();*
+* *public native int isConnected();*: Call this function to query the connection status.
+Returns 1 if connected, returns 0 if not connected

 Don't forget calling the **_close_** function after you are done.
 If you don't, there will be memory leakage